 - “Fishing” for ping pong balls in a bathtub using a net

 Other activities involve using toys with knobs, dials, latches, and switches.
-Similiarly, you can make your own toy by stuffing pieces of fabric in a baby wipe container.
+Similarly, you can make your own toy by stuffing pieces of fabric in a baby wipe container.
 Little ones love pulling these out and stuffing them back in.

-A car wash is another fine motor skills example that gives kids experience with tactile sensations.
+A car wash is another fine motor skill example that gives kids experience with tactile sensations.
 So, provide toy vehicles, washable paint, a tub of water, a cup, shaving cream, a toothbrush, and a spray bottle.
 Furthermore, kids can color the cars before cleaning them off.

 As they get older, kids can practice sorting using rocks, beads, pom-poms or other small items.
 Make sure that they’re supervised so that they don’t put the items in their mouths.
 They can use their fingers, tweezers or chopsticks to move the objects into ice cube trays and other small containers.

 If you’re worried that a child doesn’t have appropriate skill development in this area, occupational therapy can help.
 A professional can help you evaluate kids’ development and work with them to improve their strength and dexterity.

 Developing fine motor skills permeates practically every area of a Montessori learning environment.